romanzes/skia/site/docs/dev/contrib/submit.md

 your change is in the GPU code, you may not be able to write it as part of the standard unit test suite, but there are GPU-specific testing paths you can extend.

+## Updating BUILD.bazel files

+If you added or removed files, or changed #includes, you will need to...
+TODO(kjlubick)

 ## Submitting a patch